 - Disciplinary records are cumulative and sanctions can carry from year to year.
 Students who have specific sanctions which have carried over from the previous year will be notified upon their return to campus.

-- to meet with a professional staff member of the Dean of Students Office to discuss the incident
+Meeting with the Dean of Students and/or an Associate/Assistant Dean of Students to discuss the incident

 Use and Possession of Other Drugs